-Trespassing is the act of passing onto someone else’s property walking on, or living on private property after you have been warned not to enter or remain on someone else’s property after you have been asked to leave.
+Trespassing is passing onto someone else’s property, walking on, or living on private property after you have been warned not to enter or remain on someone else’s property after you have been asked to leave.

 In most states, trespassing is classified as a misdemeanor.
 However, there are certain exceptions to trespassing laws, including meter readers, law enforcement, and government surveyors.

-Typically, an individual will be charged with trespassing in Minnesota if he or she is found to:
+Typically, an individual will be charged with trespassing in Minnesota if they are found to:

-- Enter another person’s property with the intention to damage the property.
+- Enter another person’s property to damage the property.
 In many cases, individuals illegally enter the property and do something to deface or destroy it.
 A typical example of this crime is graffiti and other forms of vandalism.

 - Enter another person’s property to obstruct normal business functions.
 This most commonly occurs at businesses, where disruptive individuals may cause problems.

 - Enter another person’s property and occupying the property without the owners’ permission.
-These individuals may try to take over a property when the owner is not present, as is the case with squatters.
+These individuals may try to take over a property when the owner is absent, as with squatters.

 - Refusal to vacate a private property when asked to do so.
 When a property owner asks an individual to leave his or her property, that individual’s invitation is considered void, even if he or she was an invited guest on the property.